influxdata/influxdb-client-js/influxdb-client-apis.task.offset.md

 ## Task.offset property

-[Duration](https://docs.influxdata.com/flux/latest/spec/lexical-elements/#duration-literals) to delay execution of the task after the scheduled time has elapsed. `0` removes the offset.
-The value is a [duration literal](https://docs.influxdata.com/flux/latest/spec/lexical-elements/#duration-literals)<!-- -->.
+A [duration](https://docs.influxdata.com/flux/v0.x/spec/lexical-elements/#duration-literals) to delay execution of the task after the scheduled time has elapsed. `0` removes the offset.

 <b>Signature:</b>